 The rest of the premium midsize-car class is either unchanged or sees minor revisions such as updated infotainment systems and/or changes in standard equipment and option packages.
 The Chrysler 200 and Toyota Prius v are discontinued.

 With several of the cars available in hybrid form, it’s hard to call any of them “out of the ordinary.”
-But the Ford C-MAX and Toyota Prius v are the only wagons in the hybrid group, so maybe those qualify.
-The Volkswagen Passat formerly claimed the only diesel-engine offering in the class—though due to VW’s diesel-emissions-rigging scandal last year, the engine was pulled from the market; it’s unlikely to be offered again anytime soon, if ever.
+But the Ford C-MAX is the only wagon in the hybrid group, so maybe it qualifies.
+The Ford Fusion and Subaru Legacy sedan and Outback wagon all offer all-wheel drive.
+The Volkswagen Passat formerly claimed the only diesel-engine offering in the class—though due to VW’s diesel-emissions-rigging scandal of 2015, the engine was pulled from the market; it’s unlikely to be offered again anytime soon, if ever.